Adroiti/docs-for-code-review-tools/RuboCop/Rails-Output.md

-Pattern: Rails/Output
+Pattern: Writing to stdout

 Issue: -

 ## Description

-This cop checks for the use of output calls like puts and print
+This cop checks for the use of output calls like `puts` and `print`.

 ## Default configuration